-Fig. 6: Situation after thoroughly rinsing the conditioning agent and gentle air-drying the cavity avoiding desiccation of the dentin.
+Fig. 8: Situation after thoroughly rinsing the conditioning agent and gentle air-drying the cavity avoiding desiccation of the dentin.

-Ample amounts of the adhesive Futurabond M+ were applied and distributed generously in the area of the cavity using a microbrush (Fig. 7).
+Ample amounts of the adhesive Futurabond M+ were applied and distributed generously in the area of the cavity using a microbrush (Fig. 9).

-Fig. 7: Adhesive pretreatment of the dental tissues with the universal adhesive Futurabond M+.
+Fig. 9: Adhesive pretreatment of the dental tissues with the universal adhesive Futurabond M+.

 It must be ensured that all cavity areas are sufficiently covered by the adhesive.
-After at least 20 seconds of carefully scrubbing the adhesive into the tooth surface, the solvent was carefully evaporated with dry, oil-free compressed air from the bonding agent until a glossy, immobile adhesive film resulted.
-Then, the bonding agent was subsequently light-cured for 10 seconds (Fig. 8).
-The result was a shiny cavity surface, evenly covered with adhesive (Fig. 9).
+After at least 20 seconds of carefully scrubbing the adhesive into the tooth surface, the solvent was carefully evaporated with dry, oil-free compressed air from the bonding agent until a glossy, immobile adhesive film resulted (Fig. 10).

-Fig. 8: After careful evaporation of the solvent of the adhesive, the bonding was light cured for 10 seconds.
+Fig. 10: Careful evaporation of the solvent from the adhesive with compressed air.

+Then, the bonding agent was subsequently light-cured for 10 seconds (Fig. 11).